why join the farm bureau?

 Businesses who serve the agricultural industry and rural communities or farms/wineries open to the public with direct retail sales/services that want to be listed in the Business Directory.

 Businesses, including agricultural producers, who wish to have multiple memberships under the same company.
+The primary member will have the business membership for the directory.
 Includes three additional agricultural memberships for employees or family members.

 All associate members receive bi-monthly issues of California Bountiful®, our monthly Hotwire e-newsletter, bi-monthly Bulletin publication, and access to discounts exclusive to Farm Bureau members.